-In the world of scientific innovations, machine data is digital information created by the activities of computers, mobile phones, embedded systems and other networked devices.
-Today, machine data is frequently associated with Internet of Things, machine data analytics, and big data management technologies.
-The typical examples of machine data are application, server and business process logs, call detail records and sensor data.
+In the world of scientific innovations, machine data is digital information created by the activities of computers, mobile phones, embedded systems, and other networked devices.
+Today, machine data is frequently associated with the Internet of Things, machine data analytics, and big data management technologies.
+The typical examples of machine data are application, server and business process logs, call detail records and sensor data but there’s more.

 Data-driven manufacturing implies that decisions controlling the manufacturing process should be based on facts, and not assumptions.
 Emerging technology is enabling both people and equipment to collect and process the facts they need to achieve better results.

 How can companies obtain insights on business activities and operations via machine data analytics?

 Many large industrial manufacturers are already analyzing machine data on the performance of field equipment in near-real-time, together with historical performance data, to better understand service problems and to try to predict equipment maintenance issues before machines break down.

 Typical examples of applications based on data include setups for monitoring oil and gas pipelines, natural disaster warning systems based on feeds from marine sensors, forecasting systems that take data from satellites and weather stations to help predict the weather in small geographic areas, etc.

 Manufacturers take active measures to find new ways to grow, excel at product quality while still being able to take on short lead-time production runs from customers.

 Considering that new products are proliferating in manufacturing today and delivery windows are tightening, companies take advantage of machine learning to improve the end-to-end performance of their operations and find a performance-based solution to the ever-emerging challenges.